stefnotch/naga_oil/importing_specification.md

 # TODO: Reference-level explanation

 TODO: Explain name mangling
+TODO: When I import foo, and it uses a type FooBar, then FooBar is implicitly imported as well.
+However, the user cannot type "FooBar" in the source code, because it hasn't been explicitly imported.

 This is the technical portion of the RFC.
 Explain the design in sufficient detail that: